naomiehl/NNHedge/README.md

 # NNHedge
 __NNHedge__ is a PyTorch based framework for Neural Derivative Hedging.
-The following repository was implemented to ease the experiments of our paper :
+The following repository was implemented to ease the experiments of the paper:

 - [Neural Networks for Derivative Hedging](https://arxiv.org/abs/2112.10084).

+And it's serve as a base for the "Deep Hedging on Bitcoin option portfolio" from Naomie Halioua Master Thesis - link to follow.

 ## Installation Guide
 To build and develop from source, clone this repository via